 This vehicle is equipped with Supplemental Side Air Bag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
-The SABIC air bags are located above the side windows and their covers are also labeled: SRS AIRBAG.
+The SABIC air bags are located above the side windows and their covers are labeled: SRS AIRBAG.

-This vehicle is equipped with Supplemental Seat-Mounted Side Air Bags (SAB).
-The SABs are marked with an air bag label sewn into the outboard side of the front seats.
+This vehicle is equipped with Supplemental Seat-Mounted Side Air Bags (SAB) to provide enhanced protection for an occupant during a side impact.
+The Supplemental Seat-Mounted Side Air Bags are located in the outboard side of the front seats.